 Here are the steps we must take.
 Step One: find where we struggle between pushing and applying pressure, and falling into hopelessness.
 Step Two: realize that this conflict exists because we’re convinced we’re poor and can’t have what we want without forcing and holding on.
-Step Three: commit to finding out the real reason for our nonfulfillment by surfacing misconceptions about life, unearthing our negative intention towards life, feeling the pain of not having our desires met and our belief that it will always be so.
+Then Step Three: commit to finding out the real reason for our nonfulfillment.
+We do this by surfacing misconceptions about life and unearthing our negative intention towards life.
+We must feel the pain of not having our desires met and our belief that it will always be so.
 This will require honesty, patience and perseverance in working with someone who can help us see our hidden distortions.
-Plus we’ll need to have the humility to not blame others or the universe for our own poverty, but instead search our own soul for where it lives inside us.
+Plus we’ll need to have the humility to not blame others or the universe for our own poverty.
+Instead, we need to search our own soul for where it lives inside us.

 It may help to understand the difference between guilt and shame and remorse.
-When we feel guilt, we are in effect saying, “I’m beyond redemption and deserve to feel devastated.”
+When we feel guilt, we are in effect saying, “I’m beyond redemption and deserve to feel devastated”.
 We feel this way because we believe that our Lower Self is all of us.
-Our Lower Self is the part characterized by our negativity, immaturity, destructiveness, ignorance, malice, spite, dishonesty and manipulation, but this is only a temporary aspect of us, brought here to Earth so we can recognize it and transform it.
+Our Lower Self is the part characterized by our negativity.
+It’s our immaturity, destructiveness and ignorance, our malice, spite, dishonesty and manipulation.
+But this is only a temporary aspect of us, brought here to Earth so we can recognize it and transform it.

 We need to be aware of the powerful and dangerous wrong thinking that this is who we are.
 It’s not true and it’s an insult to God and all of creation, of which we—including our Higher Self—are an integral part.

-Our self-devastating guilt is also integrally linked with our distrust of life, causing us to cut ourselves off from the flow of divinity by going immediately to whitewashing our faults and failings—which of course are the areas we need to be facing and honestly owning.
+Our self-devastating guilt also integrally links with our distrust of life.
+It causes us to cut ourselves off from the flow of divinity by going immediately to whitewashing our faults and failings.
+And these, of course, are the areas we need to be facing and honestly owning.
 Going over to this opposite extreme is a defense against acknowledging our shortcomings for which we feel such self-devastating guilt.

 How about shame?
-Shame is an emotion connected to vanity and appearance.
-We might be ashamed to let others see some aspect of ourselves because we like to pretend we are better than we are.
-The ego’s ideal version of the self is more important than what’s real and true, so we lose contact with the treasure of our real self.
+Shame is an emotion that connects to vanity and appearance.
+We might be ashamed to let others see some aspect of ourselves.
+Because we like to pretend we are better than we are.
+The ego’s ideal version of the self is more important than what’s real and true.
+So we lose contact with the treasure of our real self.

-Whereas guilt relates to how we feel about our inner self—we’re playing a game about how devastated we are about it and we exaggerate it—shame is about our image in other people’s eyes; we’re putting up a pretense about who we really are and don’t want to be seen in truth.
+Whereas guilt relates to how we feel about our inner self—we’re playing a game about how devastated we are about it and we exaggerate it—shame is about our image in other people’s eyes.
+We’re putting up a pretense about who we really are and don’t want others to see the truth.

 True remorse has nothing to do with either guilt or shame.
-With remorse, we are simply recognizing where we fall short—our faults and impurities, our shortcomings and limitations—admitting that there are parts of us that violate spiritual law.
-We feel regret and are willing to admit the truth about our destructiveness, recognizing that it’s a useless waste of energy and hurts others and ourselves.
-We sincerely want to change.
+With remorse, we are simply recognizing where we fall short.
+These are our faults and impurities, our shortcomings and limitations.
+We’re admitting that there are parts of us that violate spiritual law.
+We feel regret and are willing to admit the truth about our destructiveness.
+We recognize that it’s a useless waste of energy and hurts others and ourselves.
+And we sincerely want to change.

-Guilt involves a lack of faith in all that is, while shame is all about appearances and it will lift off the more we risk exposing our defects and aligning with the truth of who we really are.
-Remorse is an emotion that will carry us home, feeling the sadness of the effects of our Lower Self and motivating us to discover the true source of all life, which is what we can find when we let go and let God.
+Guilt involves a lack of faith in all that is, while shame is all about appearances.
+Shame it will lift off the more we risk exposing our defects and aligning with the truth of who we really are.
+Remorse is an emotion that will carry us home, feeling the sadness of the effects of our Lower Self and motivating us to discover the true source of all life.
+Which is what we can find when we let go and let God.